I've tried quite a few, but have never been able to get the same great results as what the original authors led me to expect.

 I didn’t even get to the first page of Google...

 Here were the rankings for a bit over the first 60 days (I started tracking a bit late):

-As of now (over 6 months later) the rankings have not changed significantly.
+6 months later the rankings did not change significantly.

-There were periods where rankings have improved for a few days, but then they drop back down:
+There were periods where rankings have improved for a few days, but then they dropped back down:

 I did everything right: